Find out what is changing in the Building Code requirements for H1 Energy Efficiency from 1 May 2023.

 Again, due to the higher required R-value (min.
-R1.5) and new methods of compliance (concrete slabs will no longer comply de facto) you must clearly show how compliance is being achieved.
-Supply the floor calculations & compliance as per H1/AS1 Appendix-F, plus details for the slab insulation (specs & installation), OR supply specific R-value calculations or manufacturer specs for the slab.
+R1.5) and new methods of compliance (concrete slabs will no longer comply de facto) you must show clearly how compliance is being achieved.
+Supply the floor calculations and compliance as per H1/AS1 Appendix-F, plus details for the slab insulation (specs and installation), OR supply specific R-value calculations or manufacturer specs for the slab.

 Note: insulation cannot be used under the loadbearing footing parts of the slab without a provided bearing check.